 The Lincoln Memorial University Police and Security Department ("Department") is responsible for law enforcement, policy enforcement, security, and emergency response on the campus.
 The Lincoln Memorial University Police and Security Department is guided by the mission strategic principles of Service, Protection, Enforcement, Community Relations, Training and Continuous Quality Improvement.
 The Department is under the leadership of the Chief of Campus Police & Security, who reports to the Office of the Executive Vice President for Finance.
 Institutional Clery compliance initiatives are managed by the Chief of Campus Police and Security and the Clery Compliance Committee.
 The Lieutenant, who reports to the Chief of Campus Police and Security, is responsible for coordinating the daily patrol and security operations and activities of the Department.
-The Department is open and staffed 24 hours a day/7 days a week by eight Tennessee POST Certified Officers, which includes the Patrol Supervisors, twelve armed guards, and six dispatchers who patrol the campus and staff the communications center and a variety of other fixed posts on the main campus in Harrogate, Tennessee.
+The Department is open and staffed 24 hours a day, 7 day a week by eight Tennessee POST Certified Officers, which includes the Patrol Supervisors, twelve armed guards, and six dispatchers who patrol the campus and staff the communications center and a variety of other fixed posts on the main campus in Harrogate, Tennessee.
 The Lincoln Memorial University Police and Security Department also utilize a contract security firm (Volunteer Protective Services) to provide security at the following campus locations: locations: Tampa, Florida; Corbin, Kentucky; Alcoa, Tennessee; and Knoxville, Tennessee.
+As of September of 2021, Lincoln Memorial University took control of the off-campus sites and provide our own security.

 The Lieutenant of the Lincoln Memorial University Campus Police and Security is responsible for handling criminal investigations and both internal and external administrative investigations.
 The Director of Campus Safety and Facilities Management is responsible for OSHA compliance and environmental, health, and safety concerns.
 Additionally, the Chief Deputy of Campus Police and security is responsible for in-service training, crime prevention services, special events coordination, and field training operations.
-The Night Shift Patrol Sergeant is responsible for Fire

-Safety compliance and fire safety program initiatives.
-Two assistant Clery Compliance Coordinators are assigned the tasks of coordinating administrative duties and assignments relative to the public safety environment, and managing Clery Act and Tennessee TIBRS Act compliance records retention processes.
+The Patrol Sergeant is responsible for Fire Safety compliance and fire safety program initiatives.
+The Clery Compliance Coordinator and an assistant are assigned the tasks of coordinating administrative duties and assignments relative to the public safety environment and managing Clery Act and Tennessee TIBRS Act compliance records retention processes.

-The Campus Police and Security Department also has a contingent of approximately three (3) parttime security officers who supplement patrol and communications center operations, life safety operations, parking enforcement operations, provide security for campus special events, vehicular control activities, and other pertinent security-related operations.
+The Campus Police and Security Department also has a contingent of approximately eight (8) police officers, ten (10) armed security officers, three (3) part-time security officers at the main campus, eighteen (18) at our extended sites and who supplement patrol and communications center operations, life safety operations, parking enforcement operations, provide security for campus special events, vehicular control activities, and other pertinent security-related operations.
 The Campus Police and Security Department patrols the campus and provides public safety services through the deployment of vehicle and foot patrols.